 It is important that you carry out your fire risk assessment in a practical and systematic way and that you allocate enough time to do a proper job.
 It must take the whole of your premises into account, including outdoor locations and any rooms and areas that are rarely used.
-If your premises are small you may be able to assess them as a whole.
-In larger premises you may find it helpful to divide them into rooms or a series of assessment areas using natural boundaries, e.g. process areas, offices, stores, as well as corridors, stairways and external routes.
+If your premises are small (e.g. a stand-alone GP surgery) you may be able to assess them as a whole.
+In larger premises, such as a diagnostic and treatment centre, you may find it helpful to divide them into compartments or sub-compartments managed as a single unit using natural boundaries, e.g. process areas (such as patient treatment, kitchens or laundries), offices, stores, as well as corridors, stairways and external routes.